Preston Manor School

 Preston Manor is a mixed all-through school within the London Borough of Brent, located in the Preston and Wembley Park areas.
 It educates primary and secondary school-age children and adults and has a sixth form.

 History

 Grammar school

 It was founded in 1938 as Preston Manor County Grammar School and its first headteacher was Mr W.P.
 Bannister.
 He remained headmaster until his death in 1963.
 It provided a traditional grammar school curriculum with science and languages streams.
 The school motto was "Munus prae jure" which may be translated as "Duty before right".

 Comprehensive

 It became a Technology College in 1993.

 Preston Manor as a Science College

 Preston Manor was amongst the first cohort of schools nationally to become a specialist Science College in 2002 with Mathematics as an additional specialism.

 It has four local primary partner schools in the borough that it works with throughout the year as part of its specialist science community work.

 Academy

 The school converted to academy status in February 2013.

+Leadership Structure

+The current executive head teacher of Preston Manor school is Russell Denial the head of upper school is Tom Phillips.